 Pragmatics of address in the L2 classroom in Germany and Australia

-The correct use of address forms (e.g. pronouns and titles) is essential for appropriate communication but is known to be difficult to acquire for second language (L2) students.
-In this joint project between RUMACCC and the IDF (Institut für Deutsch als Fremdsprache) at Ludwig-Maximilians-University in Munich, we examine the L2 address behaviour of German students (in Munich) of Italian and English and of Australian students (in Melbourne) of German and Italian at university level.
-We are interested in knowing what transfer effects there might be of L1 (first language) on L2 and how they might be addressed – for improved pedagogical outcomes and communication.
+The correct use of address forms (eg pronouns and titles) is essential for appropriate communication but is known to be difficult to acquire for second language (L2) students.
+In this joint project between RUMACCC and the Institut für Deutsch als Fremdsprache (IDF) at Ludwig-Maximilians-University in Munich, we examine the L2 address behaviour of German students (in Munich) of Italian and English and of Australian students (in Melbourne) of German and Italian at university level.
+We are interested in knowing what transfer effects there might be of L1 (first language) on L2 and how they might be addressed - for improved pedagogical outcomes and communication.

-This project is funded by the DAAD (Germany) and Universities Australia as part of the Australia-Germany Joint Research Cooperation Scheme.
+This project is funded by the German Academic Exchange Service (DAAD) and Universities Australia as part of the Australia-Germany Joint Research Cooperation Scheme.

 Address in intercultural communication in Europe today